todd-lers/about/internal.md

 For the early stages of paper writing, you could do a lot worse than consult [George Whitesides' very nice discussion of what a paper is](https://intra.ece.ucr.edu/~rlake/Whitesides_writing_res_paper.pdf).
 You'll notice he says "A paper is not just an archival device for storing a completed research program; it is also a structure for planning your research in progress".

 So, practical steps.
 Start a Google Doc or start contributing to a relevant Github wiki page.
 Share that with Mat so that you're on the same page.
 Start setting aside some time for writing regularly - if a week goes by and you've not looked at the paper, then you're neglecting it.
 Keep your diagrams/figures somewhere convenient with a sensible naming convention, so that you can easily update them as you need to.
 Importantly, you can link to pages in your ELN if you wish to, as a way to maintain a link between data you mention in the paper and where the data came from, or are kept.
 Make the Google Doc public ("anyone with the link can view") and put (between authors and abstract) this: "The licence for this living paper is CC-BY-4,0, meaning you can use anything contained in this paper for any purpose, provided you cite this paper".

+Does this take time?
+Yes, particularly to do it well.
+Is it worth it?
+Yes.
+Not in the short term, but in the medium term (because it will help you plan) and the long term (because it will accelerate your being able to submit peer-reviewed publications).

   </div>